M4cs/Valheim-Server-RPC-Guide/README.md

                 if (!msg.Equals("I hate you"))
                 { // Example of validating the string. pkg.SetPos(0); // Reset the position of our cursor so the client's can re-read the package.
                     ZRoutedRpc.instance.InvokeRoutedRPC(0L, "EventServerAnnouncement", new object[] { pkg }); // Send our Event to all Clients.
+0L specifies that it will be sent to everybody
                 }
                 else
                 {